Our Injunction Service

-An injunction is an order of the Court that requires a party either to do a specified act or refrain from doing a specified act.
-An application for injunctive relief may be necessary to preserve assets, prevent loss or damage to reputation, or to protect confidential information.
+In simple terms, an injunction is a Court order that requires a party either to do something or not do something and it can take many forms and in varying circumstances.
+An application for injunctive relief may be necessary for a number of reasons, including preservation of assets, prevent loss or damage to reputation, or protecting a party’s confidential information.

-It is a very serious matter for a court to grant an injunction.
-If an injunction is granted against you, this is highly likely to cause serious difficulties for you.
+If an injunction is granted against you, this may cause serious difficulties for you or your business.

-We understand that injunction proceedings can be very stressful for all parties.
-Defending injunctions can often be urgent and require a lot of work to be completed within a very short space of time.
+We recognise that injunction proceedings can be very stressful for all parties.
+They are often required urgently and necessitate a lot of work to be completed within a limited period of time.